Te Ruki Kawiti: Battle of Te Ahuahu

 Thomas Walker was a name adopted by Tāmati Wāka Nene.
 In this battle Nene's warriors carried the day.
 Heke was severely wounded and did not rejoin the conflict until some months later, at the closing phase of the Battle of Ruapekapeka.
-On this account of the early engagements of the Flagstaff War, Kawiti appears to have made the better strategic decisions as to which battles to fight and which not to fight.
+On this account of the early engagements of the Flagstaff War, Kawiti appears to have made the better strategic decisions as to which battles to fight and which not to.

 Battle of Ōhaeawai

 A debate occurred between Kawiti and the Ngatirangi chief Pene Taui as to the site of the next battle; Kawiti eventually agreed to the request to fortify Pene Taui's pā at Ōhaeawai.

 The Colonial forces arrived before the Ōhaeawai Pā on 23 June and established a camp about 500 m away.
 On the summit of a nearby hill (Puketapu) they built a four gun battery.
 They opened fire next day and continued until dark but did very little damage to the palisade.
 The next day the guns were brought to within 200 m of the pā.
 The bombardment continued for another two days but still did very little damage.
 Partly this was due to the elasticity of the flax covering the palisade but the main fault was a failure to concentrate the cannon fire on one area of the defences.

 After two days of bombardment without effecting a breach, Lieutenant Colonel Despard ordered a frontal assault.
 He was, with difficulty, persuaded to postpone this pending the arrival of a 32-pound naval gun which came the next day, 1 July.
 However an unexpected sortie from the pā resulted in the temporary occupation of the knoll on which Tāmati Wāka Nene had his camp and the capture of Nene's colours – the Union Flag.
 The Union Flag was carried into the pā.
 There it was hoisted, upside down, and at half-mast high, below the Māori flag, which was a Kākahu (Māori cloak).
 This insulting display of the Union Jack was the cause of the disaster which ensued.
 Infuriated by the insult to the Union Jack, Despard ordered an assault upon the pā the same day.
 The attack was directed to the section of the pā where the angle of the palisade allowed a double flank from which the defenders of the pā could fire at the attackers; the attack was a reckless endeavour.
 The British persisted in their attempts to storm the unbreached palisades and five to seven minutes later 33 were dead and 66 injured.